nextflow-io/training/docs/basic_training/tower.md

 Nextflow tower core features include:

 -   The launching of pre-configured pipelines with ease.
 -   Programmatic integration to meet the needs of an organization.
 -   Publishing pipelines to shared workspaces.
 -   Management of the infrastructure required to run data analysis at scale.

+!!! tip

-[Sign](https://cloud.tower.nf/) up to try Tower for free or request a [demo](https://seqera.io/demo/) for deployments in your own on-premise or cloud environment.
+    [Sign up](https://cloud.tower.nf/) to try Tower for free or request a [demo](https://seqera.io/demo/) for deployments in your own on-premise or cloud environment.

 ## Usage